safesoftware/fmeflow-cli/README.md

 ### Installing

-* Simply download the binary for your system from the [releases](https://github.com/safesoftware/fmeserver-cli/releases) page.
+* Simply download the binary for your system from the [releases](https://github.com/safesoftware/fmeserver-cli/releases) page and extract it.
+* On Unix systems, you may need to give the file execute permissions (e.g. `chmod +x fmeserver`).
+You can move the executable to a desired location (e.g. `mv fmeserver /usr/local/bin/fmeserver`)

 ### Executing program